 - A producer company’s liability is limited to the number of unpaid shares.

-- Producers company share capital consist of only equity shares.
+- Producers' company share capital consists of only equity shares.
 These shares can be easily transferred and are not traded publicly.

 - The company's name must end with' Producer Company Limited'

 - Every member of the organization has the right to vote.

 - The producer company must conduct annual general meetings every year.

 - A company must have a minimum of 5 directors and the maximum can be 15.

 - The members of the producer company Registration should appoint a CEO for full time.

 - The company must conduct a board meeting every 3 months and at least 4 times a year.